 H.R.
-3441 takes the law in the opposite direction, instituting a new test for finding employers to be joint employers that is more restrictive than any agency or court has ever adopted.
-It weakens worker protections and allows corporations to evade their responsibilities to workers.
+3441 takes the law in the opposite direction, radically changing both the National Labor Relations Act and the Fair Labor Standards Act by instituting a new test for finding employers to be joint employers that is more restrictive than any agency or court has ever adopted.
+As a practical matter, the legislation eliminates joint employment from the NLRA and the Fair Labor Standards Act, meaning that many workers in subcontracting or staffing agency arrangements will be left without recourse for wage theft and will have no meaningful bargaining rights.
+The bill weakens worker protections and allows corporations to evade their responsibilities under the law.